 With the discovery of gold in 1848, adventureres flocked to California.
-While they did not find gold on the Peninsula, they discovered they could make money exploiting the giant redwoods.
+While they did not find gold on the Peninsula, they discovered they could make money exploiting the giant redwoods (learn more about the Methuselah Tree).
 Among the Forty-Niners were Robert O. Tripp, Mathias Parkhurst and Mr. Ellis, who left San Francisco with the intention of making redwood shingles.

 Woodside Store History